 on line), but if you wish to, you may.

-Papers versus Reactions.
-There is no prescribed balance
+Papers versus Reactions and Group Work.
+There is

-of Papers, Reactions, Capstone or Group Work.
-Do whatever combination
+no prescribed balance of Papers or Reactions or Group Work.
+Do whatever

-of Group Work and Written exercises you want in the process of accumulating
+combination of Group Work or Written Work exercises you want in the

 Word Count.
 At the bottom

 of your Paper or Reaction, please include a word count.
 Papers which

 have fewer than 550 words will automatically lose one-third

 of the possible credit (content).
 Reactions which have fewer than 300

 words will lose half their possible credit (content).
 The number